-When a committee refunds a contribution to a donor, the committee must record the refund as a "receipts adjustment" (also known as a "negative receipt") rather than as a committee expenditure.
-If the committee did not itemize the receipt on a previous report, it subtracts the amount of the refund from the total for the appropriate category of receipts (i.e., unitemized, cash or anonymous).
-The reduced total is shown on the Summary Page.
+When a PAC refunds a contribution to a donor, the PAC must record the refund as a "receipts adjustment" rather than as a committee expenditure.
+If the PAC did not itemize the receipt on a previous report, it subtracts the amount of the refund from the total for the appropriate category of receipts (i.e., unitemized, cash or anonymous).
+The reduced total is entered on the Summary Page.

-If the committee previously itemized the receipt, it itemizes the refund as a negative entry on the appropriate Receipts Schedule.
+If the PAC previously itemized the receipt, it itemizes the refund as a negative entry on the appropriate Receipts Schedule.